 5. Conservation Easement Monitoring.
 From and after the Effective Date, Grantee agrees to conduct regular monitoring of the Property to ensure compliance with the terms of the Conservation Easement.
 Grantee shall conduct on-site monitoring of the Property not less than annually to assess compliance with the terms and conditions of the Conservation Easement and note any material changes to the Property compared to the baseline documentation report and prior monitoring reports.
 Upon written request, the Stewardship Council or its designee shall be permitted to accompany the Grantee on its monitoring visits and to receive a copy of any monitoring report prepared by Grantee.

-Permissible uses of General Monitoring and Stewardship Funds and Monitoring and Stewardship Endowment Funds shall include, but not be limited to:
+6. Monitoring and Stewardship Endowment Funds.
+Permissible uses of Monitoring and Stewardship Endowment Funds shall include, but be not limited to:

-- a.
-Regular on-site inspection and monitoring to ensure that the terms of Conservation Easement are being met; - b.
-Recordkeeping and preparation of reports, notices of violation, any written consent to be submitted to the fee title owner of the property which is subject to the easement, and other documentation related to the Conservation Easement and the Property; - c.
-Payments for staff, consultants and attorney time necessary to carry out Grantee's stewardship responsibilities with regard to its conservation easements; - d.
-Communications with the fee title owner of the property which is subject to the easement regarding the provisions of the Conservation Easement and planned or completed activities on the lands to be performed or allowed by the fee title owner or a licensee/lessee; - e.
-Responding to any inquiries or concerns raised by entities that have leases or licenses on the Property or other stakeholders who have an interest in ensuring the beneficial public values are protected.
+a.
+Regular on-site inspection and monitoring to ensure that the terms of Conservation Easement are being met;

+b.
+Recordkeeping and preparation of reports, notices of violation, any written consent to be submitted to the fee title owner of the property which is subject to the easement, and other documentation related to the Conservation Easement and the Property;

+c.
+Payments for staff, consultants and attorney time necessary to carry out Grantee's stewardship responsibilities with regard to its conservation easements;

+d.
+Communications with the fee title owner of the Property which is subject to the easement regarding the provisions of the Conservation Easement and planned or completed activities on the lands to be performed or allowed by the fee title owner or a licensee/lessee;

+e.
+Responding to any inquiries or concerns raised by entities that have leases or licenses on the Property or other stakeholders who have an interest in ensuring the beneficial public values are protected; and f.
+Payment of premiums charged for General Liability insurance coverage on the Property.

+7. General Monitoring and Stewardship Funds.
+Permissible uses of the General Monitoring and Stewardship Funds shall include, but be not limited to the activities described in Section 6 above with regard to any of the conservation easements held by the Grantee.

-6. Defense and Enforcement Funds.
+8. Defense and Enforcement Funds.
 Grantee shall be permitted to use the Defense and Enforcement Funds for the following purposes:

-- a.
+a.
 To make direct expenditures of attorneys' fees, costs and disbursements incurred in connection with proceedings to enforce and/or defend the provisions of the Conservation Easement against legal challenge, including any claims by third parties;